 I think we can all agree that every known influence, be it positive or negative, false or real, fundamentally sound or not, big or small, founded or unfounded, manipulative or not, all impacts price.
 Well, the very basis of technical analysis is that everything is discounted into price.
 So, if every influence known to man and the market is reflected in price and technical analysis is a study of price, then absolutely the Dow theory and other technical methods are just as valid today as they have ever been and the manipulative efforts to "fix" things does not matter.
 The only variable that I see in technical analysis, like anything else, is that one person will see the data to mean one thing, while another person may see it to mean something different.
 Therefore, opinions may vary, but still everything is discounted into price and it all boils down to the technician and his methods.
-Because my methods are statistical based, I have an advantage over stand alone Dow theory and other technical methods.

 The following text on Manipulation was taken from Robert Rhea's book, The Dow Theory.